 Before the beginning of this year, not everybody in this state was able to enter into a domestic partnership.
 Domestic partnerships had traditionally been reserved for same-sex couples or for opposite-sex couples over the age of 62.
 Since 2013, when same-sex couples gained the right to marry in California, they have had a choice to choose between marriage or a domestic partnership.
 Many advocacy groups have argued that every couple in the state should have the freedom to make a choice between the two.

 There are a few reasons why a California couple may want to choose a domestic partnership as opposed to going through traditional marriage.

 Those who are now allowed to enter into domestic partnerships will have the same rights that same-sex domestic partners have already been granted, including:

 Not all domestic partnerships necessarily end in divorce.
 Those who have been partnered for less than five years, do not have any children, and meet certain property requirements can separate by filling out a “termination of domestic partnership” form that is available from the Secretary of State.
 Those who do not meet that criteria mentioned above will go through a separation process similar to traditional married couples getting divorced.

 If you are going through a divorce or separation, or are considering doing so, you need to speak with a skilled attorney as soon as possible.
 This process can become complicated, but the team at the Law Offices of Stephanie L. Mahdavi will work to ensure that you are treated fairly throughout the process.
 We are capable of handling all aspects of a divorce or separation case, including property division, child custody and visitation, child support, and more.
 Let our Westlake Village family law attorneys help you today.
-You can contact us for a free consultation by clicking here or calling 805-379-4550.
+You can contact us for a consultation by clicking here or calling 805-379-4550.